perniciousducks/WT-Silver/README.md

 ## What is WT Silver?

--Silver is a complete rework of Akabur's Game, Witch Trainer.
+- Silver is a complete rework of Akabur's Game, Witch Trainer.
--It combines several mods for Witch Trainer into one game, with new features, bugfixes, improvements, Qol-changes, events, and new art being added periodically.
+- It combines several mods for Witch Trainer into one game, with new features, bugfixes, improvements, Qol-changes, events, and new art being added periodically.

 ## How do I install Witch Trainer: Silver?